 I am a graduate student at the University of Miami working in the lab of Dr. Odelia Schwartz since the Fall of 2018.
-My main research interests are computational neuroscience, vision, and machine learning.
-Some central themes of my projects have included efficient coding, sparse coding, vector quantization methods, and information theory.
+My main research interests are computational neuroscience, vision, sparse coding, and machine learning.
 My work is supported by a National Science Foundation (NSF) Graduate Research Fellowship.

 I recieved a B.S. in computer science with a minor in mathematics from the University of Central Florida.
 During my time at UCF I worked with Dr. Kenneth Stanley on an neural network called a Real-Time Autoencoder-Augmented Hebbian Network (RAAHN) which addresses control tasks.
 In 2016 I worked with Dr. R. Paul Wiegand of the Institute for Simulation and Training at UCF on brain-inspired image compression.
 During the summer of 2017 I worked at the Princeton Neuroscience Institute in the lab of Dr. Jonathan Pillow on hierarchical and non-negative sparse coding.

 Joshua A. Bowren, Justin, K. Pugh, and Kenneth O. Stanley In: Proceedings of the Fifteenth International Conference on the Synthesis and Simulation of Living Systems (ALIFE XV).
 Cambridge, MA: MIT Press, 2016.
 8 pages.